tiradani/puppet_functions/README.md

 # Functions #

-create_path
+ensure_path
 ---
 Takes a string containing a fully qualified path and ensures that the directory specified **and** all parent directories exist.
 Any special permissions and/or attributes may be specified in an override.

-This example creates '/tmp/create_path/testing123' and ensures that the '/tmp/create_path' directory is owned by the 'puppet' user:
+This example creates '/tmp/ensure_path/testing123' and ensures that the '/tmp/ensure_path' directory is owned by the 'puppet' user:

-    create_path('/tmp/create_path/testing123')
+    ensure_path('/tmp/ensure_path/testing123')

-    File['/tmp/create_path'] {
+    File['/tmp/ensure_path'] {
       owner => 'puppet',
     }